vorsitzende/libcj/README.md

 - `memcpy()`

-  Coppies a number of bytes of memory from one location to another.
+  Copies a number of bytes of memory from one location to another.